Best Trading Tool to Avoid Overtrading (2026)

 Quick answer: the best tools to stop overtrading

-- A decision filter tool (confluence + rules + alerts) so you’re not hunting for trades.
+- A decision filter (confluence + rules + alerts) so you’re not hunting for trades.

 - A “when NOT to trade” checklist to block boredom/revenge trades.

-- A simple journal to expose your patterns (and shame you into honesty).
+- A simple journal to expose patterns (planned vs impulsive).

-- A risk constraint (position sizing rules) so one impulse can’t ruin a week.
+- A risk constraint so one impulse can’t ruin a week.

 Overtrading in 2026: what it looks like (and why it happens)